-Registration data reveal a much lower proportion (5%) of those employed in agriculture than obtained from the LFS
+6 Registration data reveal a much lower proportion (5 per cent) of those employed in agriculture than obtained from the LFS (13 per cent).

-7 In 2007 Albania reached 63% of its 1990 industrial output level, Macedonia 56% and Serbia about 50%.
-Croatia (the best performer in the region, but at the lower end compared with most NMS) reached 90%.
+7 In 2007 Albania reached 63 per cent of its 1990 industrial output level, Macedonia 56 per cent and Serbia at about 50 per cent.
+Croatia (the best performer in the region, but at the lower end compared with most NMS) reached 90 per cent.

 Apart from sectoral shifts, the employment structure by ownership has changed significantly, from the state (socially-) owned sector towards the private sector.
-Today private sector employment varies between 60% in Serbia and in Montenegro and close to 70% in Croatia and Macedonia (see Figure 12).
+Today private sector employment varies between 60 per cent in Serbia and in Montenegro and close to 70 per cent in Croatia and Macedonia (see Figure 7).

-Figure 12 Employment by sector of ownership, 2007
+Employment by sector of ownership, 2007